April 10, 2018

 - Many women prefer jobs with flexible work schedules.
 Any job with a flexible work schedule will likely be a lower-paying job.

 The free market economy is the best system for equality of economic opportunity.
 A free market embraces competition and reward, which combine to produce incentive and excellence.
-Our economy will suffer if the government tries to inject itself further across all job sectors under the guise of “equality” — the result will only be more inequality Americans should be able to choose the kind of job that they want to work, and employers need to be able to hire whom they choose while observing the anti-discrimination regulations that are already in place.
+Both our economy and individual Americans will suffer if the government tries to inject itself further across all job sectors under the guise of “equality” — the result will only be more inequality.
+Americans should be able to choose the kind of job that they want to work, and employers need to be able to hire whom they choose while observing the anti-discrimination regulations that are already in place.

 Would the so-called Equal Rights Amendment close the “wage gap”?
 No. ERA does not add anything to the Equal Pay Act.
 But ERA would mandate that Congress enforce “sex equality,” which could mean burdensome regulations to business that already pay employees fairly.
 Americans have equality of opportunity, but government-enforced equality of outcome would diminish individual freedom and result in government control over all aspects of economic and personal life.

 In fact, ERA could remove protections women currently enjoy in the workplace.
 For example, since ERA would prohibit discrimination on the basis of sex, laws requiring accommodations for nursing mothers would be invalidated, along with other similar laws designed to benefit working mothers.
 ERA has been legally dead for 38 years.
 The feminists, who are always behind the times, continue to prey on uninformed legislators to revive it.
 ERA is both unnecessary and unwise.